Post 6 of 12

-On the other hand, you’ll probably deposit too much ink using a mesh count that is too low.
-The ink deposit will be very thick, making the image look messy.
-This ink might fade, and you probably won’t be able to fix it consistently.
+On the other hand, you’ll deposit too much ink using a mesh count that is low.
+The ink deposit will be thick, making the image look messy.
+This ink might fade or crack in time!

-With thicker inks, using a mesh count that is too fine (up to 300) can hinder the ink from passing through the mesh, leading to a patched design.
+With thicker inks, using a mesh count that is too fine (up to 300) can hinder the ink from passing through.
+This causes a patched design.

 With a flowing, water-based ink, using a mesh count that is too low (25–110) might cause too much ink to flow and be unable to set correctly.

-Additionally, while working on a highly detailed design, mesh openings that are too large can cause the bleeding of the ink and loss of detail.
+Additionally, while working on a highly detailed design, mesh openings that are too large can cause ink bleeding and a loss of detail.

 When using decorative textures, such as glitter, the finer mesh could result in the mesh becoming stuck.
 It will make it harder for the paint to attach to the surface.

 Be patient with finding out the right mesh count.

 Try out different materials, combine them with different printing mesh counts and see where your needs fit best.